Adwords Optimization

 If a campaign is trained on soft actions like page views, time on site, or low-intent form opens, Google will go find more of those.
 That gives you activity, not always value.
 Google’s own documentation makes this clear.
 Campaigns can optimize toward specific conversion goals, and Smart Bidding works off those signals.

-So the first fix is simple.
-Make sure each campaign is bidding toward the action that actually matters.
+The first fix is to make sure each campaign is bidding toward the action that actually matters.
 For some brands, that is a qualified lead.
 For others, it is a purchase, demo request, or free trial.
 If the signal is weak, the optimization will be weak too.

 Fix 2.
 Is one campaign trying to do too many jobs?